With summer slipping behind us and autumn activities beckoning, it’s time for a reality check: Holiday shopping season

-Saving an extra $500 now will add to your festivities while keeping holiday debt hangover at bay.
+Saving an extra $500 now will add to your festivities while keeping a holiday debt hangover at bay.
 It doesn’t have to be painful.
-Put $72 a week away now, and you’ll have $504 by Black Friday (Nov.
-23).
+Put $36 a week away now, and you’ll have $504 to spend by Black Friday (Nov.
+29).

 1. Check your everyday spending

 2. Declutter for dollars

-Sell that stuff you don’t use anymore and is just taking up room in your home, garage or, worse, in a rented storage unit.
+Sell that stuff you don’t use anymore.
+It’s probably just taking up room in your home or garage — or, worse, in a rented storage unit.
 Clear a room every week — and your basement, attic and garage — and you might make enough to pay for all your holiday shopping.
 When the holidays roll around, you’ll also have a tidier home.

 You may also want to seek a local consignment shop to sell your goods for you.
 While many consignment stores specialize in clothing, some focus on antiques, baby items or furniture.

 3. Pocket insurance savings

-Savings vary by state and depend on how much you raise the deductible.
+Savings vary and also depend on how much you raise the deductible.

 4. Pare monthly payments

-Drop a gym membership and instead get cheap workout equipment, or just walk, bike or jog your way to fitness.
-Curtail your cable bill by cutting out premium channels or cutting the cord altogether.
+Drop a gym membership and instead get cheap workout equipment.
+Or, just walk, bike or jog your way to fitness.
+Curtail your cable bill by dropping premium channels or cutting the cord altogether.
 In the age of smartphones, see if losing your landline will save you money.

 5. Withhold less